Payment Tools

 • Some transparency into the exact conversion rate at the time of sale (though reputable processors show this in transaction logs)

 Some merchants split the difference by auto-converting a portion of payments to USD while keeping a percentage in bitcoin.
 A handful of processors support this as a configurable setting.
 It lets a business capture some upside without taking full price exposure.
+A merchant who splits 70% to USD and 30% to bitcoin holdings, for instance, still gets predictable cash flow to cover payroll and rent while keeping a modest bitcoin position on the books.

 For merchants who want to accept bitcoin at a retail counter or in person, the auto-conversion flow is essentially the same.
 A customer scans a QR code, sends bitcoin, and the merchant's terminal shows a confirmed USD amount.
 See the guide to accepting bitcoin at the point of sale for how that plays out in a physical environment.